Wheat — and not almonds, pumpkins or even grapes — is what attracted farmers to the Manteca region after the Gold Rush.

 Sandy loam was so plentiful around Manteca that the region was originally known by early farmers as “The Sandy Plains.”
 It was also a natural for wheat.

 In 1852, some 4,001 acres countywide were planted in wheat.
 It was a minuscule amount compared to cattle that was clearly king in San Joaquin County through at least 1862-64.
-That’s when drought ravaged the area dubbed by Hollywood TV producers as “The Big Valley” in a series set in the 1870s that debuted in 1965 forcing ranchers to switch to the only other viable way at the time of making a living off the land — wheat.
+That’s when drought ravaged the area — dubbed by Hollywood TV producers as “The Big Valley” in a series set in the 1870s that debuted in 1965 — forcing ranchers to switch to wheat as the only viable way at the time of making a living off the land.

 A growing world market for wheat continued to make wheat the No. 1 crop.

 Grain was shipped to Stockton for movement by boat either on barges or wagon.
 They also went to San Joaquin City, a settlement some seven miles southwest of Manteca on the western side of the San Joaquin River near the confluence with the Stanislaus River.
 That was the farthest point south on the San Joaquin River that ships could navigate at the time.

 Although ultimately sediment build-up made the river that far south impassable for ships of the time, it was the network of railroads that developed in the 1870s that eventually caused the demise of San Joaquin City.
 Trains could move the crops to Stockton within two days as opposed to weeks when wagons and barges were used.

 In 1880 San Joaquin County raised the fifth largest wheat crop in the world.
 It was in excess of 3 million bushels or enough to fill 1,024 freight cars.

 Early crop yields were placed at as much as 80 bushels an acre.
 Not rotating crops started depleting the soil to the point the yield eventually dropped to 15 bushels per acre.